 He spent decades as chair of the First Tee of Greater Philadelphia and its predecessor organization.
 In 1993, he established his signature event, the Jay Sigel Invitational, which has raised $5.8 million for Penn Medicine's Abramson Cancer Center.
 Jay and his wife, Betty, raised three daughters, Jennifer, Amy, and Megan.

 John Riley retired as a public relations executive in 2016 and began a new career as an author at the age of 70.
-The Last Amateur is his fifth book.
-His books have won both national and local awards and his biography on the life of PGA Tour professional Ed “Porky” Oliver was a finalist for the United States Golf Association’s 2022 Herbert Warren Wind Award.
+His golf books have won both national and local awards and his biography on the life of PGA Tour professional Ed “Porky” Oliver was a finalist for the United States Golf Association’s 2022 Herbert Warren Wind Award.

 Finalist for the USGA's 2022 Herbert Warren Wind Award